Pfizer pill becomes 1st US-authorized home COVID treatment

 The long-awaited milestone comes as U.S. cases, hospitalizations and deaths are all rising and health officials warn of a tsunami of new infections from the omicron variant that could overwhelm hospitals.

-The drug, Paxlovid, is a faster, cheaper way to treat early COVID-19 infections, though initial supplies will be extremely limited.
+The drug, Paxlovid, is a faster way to treat early COVID-19 infections, though initial supplies will be extremely limited.
 All of the previously authorized drugs against the disease require an IV or an injection.

 An antiviral pill from Merck also is expected to soon win authorization.
 But Pfizer’s drug is all but certain to be the preferred option because of its mild side effects and superior effectiveness, including a nearly 90% reduction in hospitalizations and deaths among patients most likely to get severe disease.